 Truth: Have you ever owned a puppy?
 If so, you know that there is not just one thing you do to develop a meaningful relationship with your puppy.
-You must regularly and consistently do relationship-building things to build a genuine relationship with your puppy.
+You must regularly and consistently do relationship-building things to build a genuine connection with your puppy.
 SEO is kind of like that for your business.
 It requires you to do a lot of different activities.
 Over time, you get results that meaningfully brand your website as a quality business.

-Myth: Get your site to Page 1 of the SERPs and your SEO work is done.
+Myth: Get your site to Page 1 of the SERPs, and your SEO work is done.

 Truth: Even the most reputable SEO experts can never guarantee ranking on page 1 ends your search engine optimization work.
-In fact, to make your website become familiar to your target audience, it is necessary to methodically add new, fresh, quality content to your website and in social media posts.
+In fact, to make your website familiar to your target audience, it is necessary to methodically add new, fresh, quality content to your website and in social media posts.

 Myth: The older your domain, the better.

 Truth: Market research consistently and repeatedly proves that quality online content is king.
-Smaller websites with high quality content can and do outrank older domains.
+Smaller websites with high-quality content can and do outrank older domains.
 Stay focused on getting those highly relevant backlinks by publishing relevant, quality, authority content.

 Myth: Keyword research doesn’t matter.